Durian Fruit Benefits, Nutrition and How to Eat It - Dr. Axe

 Because it contains high levels of antioxidants and essential vitamins like vitamin C, durian may neutralize cancer-promoting free radicals and defend against oxidative stress and inflammation.

-Studies have shown that durian has anti-proliferative and even probiotics effects.
+Studies have shown that durian fruit has anti-proliferative and even probiotic effects.
 It seems to be capable of aiding in the prevention of cancer cells spreading, promoting cardiovascular health by decreasing cholesterol and hardening of the arteries, and supporting cognitive/brain health.

-It can also help to support health of the skin, eyes and brain by reducing free radical damage.
+It can also help support the skin, eyes and brain by reducing free radical damage.

 Folate in particular plays an essential role in metabolic pathways involving biosynthesis and remethylation of homocysteine to methionine.
 It helps prevent not only neural tube defects in newborns, but also increased levels of homocysteine that are associated with development of cardiovascular diseases and Alzheimer‘s disease.